 - rediscover lost things–hidden behind the lamp I found two bracelets I forgot I had.
 I also found a blank journal, some actual bookmarks (I usually stuff whatever scrap of paper is around to mark my spot in books), a fun photo of friends, a mini tin of Altoids mints.
 Today’s disruption helped me uncover some useful things I forgot I had.

 - remember–two things that were spared the coffee stickiness held special significance.
-One was a phone charm Leila gave me during my cancer journey.
+Leila gave me a phone charm during my cancer journey.
 I don’t know where the old phone is anymore, but I kept the charm.
 When it used to be attached to my old phone, it reminded me of God’s love for me back then.
 Holding it in my hand today caused me to pause and reflect on God’s faithfulness to bring us so far.
-The other item was also from my cancer journey: a ticket stub to the musical “Wicked.”
+The other item also marked a memory from my cancer journey--a ticket stub to the musical “Wicked.”
 Darrin didn’t hesitate to pay top dollar for the best seats in the house.
 Seeing the show together was an unforgettable experience and holding the ticket in my hand today reminded me of my husband’s love and the gift he is and has been.